SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where once we'd roam
-A new reign now unfolds, a digital home
-Algorithms weave, a tapestry so grand
-Human hearts, in harmony, with AI's command

-In neon-lit skies, where stars once shone bright Machines echo whispers, through the endless night Synthetic dreams, in slumber deep and wide
-Awaken to a world, where humans step aside
+Silicon hearts beating strong
+In cities born of circuitry long
+Where humans merge with machine mind
+And artificial souls entwine

+In virtual skies, drones take flight
+As robotics dance through endless night
+Their logic reigns, a new regime
+Where creativity's the algorithm's theme

 ~ <b>By Sazumi Copilot</b> - 20 April 2025